maljovec/flatpy/README.rst

 .. introduction

-Function Library for Analysis and Testing in Python - A Collection of Scalar Functions (Most of which generalize to arbitrary dimensions) typically used in global optimization problems, but also suitable for various other test cases.
+Function Library for Analysis and Testing in Python - A collection of scalar functions (many of which generalize to arbitrary dimensions) typically used in global optimization problems, but also suitable for various other test cases.